marabesi/marabesi.com/_posts/2021-01-16-node-certification-jsnad-streams.md

 Even though,the readFile loads the content of the file at once in memory, this example depicts the usage of the events: `readable`, `end` and `error`.
+Keep in mind that this approach depicts the events usage only, but, nodejs offers the `pipe` as well.

 ## References